Journal of South China University of Technology(Natural Science Edition) ›› 2025, Vol. 53 ›› Issue (8): 11-19.doi: 10.12141/j.issn.1000-565X.240362

 • Intelligent Transportation System • Previous Articles Next Articles

-Research on Collaborative Transferring Under the Condition of Urban Rail Transit Passenger Flow Control
+Research on Collaborative Transfer Under the Condition of Urban Rail Transit Passenger Flow Control

 Abstract:

-To address the current gaps in managing the restricted passenger flow transfers in urban rail transit networks, this study investigates the planning of transfer vehicle routes and capacity allocation under specific flow control conditions.
-First, the utility and selection probability of passengers opting for transfer vehicles are analyzed and quantified across various route conditions.
-Then, a model for the design of transfer bus routes and capacity planning under flow control scenarios is proposed, aiming to minimize total expected travel time, minimize the operational costs of transfer vehicles, and maximize the alleviation of passenger congestion in the rail transit network.
-To enhance model-solving efficiency, the model is divided into two subproblems: route optimization and service optimization.
-The first subproblem is transformed into a traveling salesman problem, with the resulting alternative route paths serving as input for solving the second subproblem.
-Using passenger flow data from the Chengdu rail transit network during peak morning hours, the method is validated under varying flow control intensities.
-The study also explores preferences in transfer routes based on the number of stops and the selection of stop locations.
-Results indicate that the routes yielding optimal objective values generally consist of paths with two to three stops, showing high concentration in stop selection and a strong preference for three to four specific routes.
-As flow control intensity increases, there is a marked preference for routes with fewer stops and shorter travel distances to meet rapid transfer demands.
-In terms of service frequency, a linear growth trend is observed overall, however, when flow control intensity exceeds 0.8, a single route can no longer meet transfer demands, leading to a departure from the linear growth trend.
+To address the current lack of attention to the transfer of restricted passenger flows under urban rail transit network flow control scenarios, this study investigated the routing and capacity allocation of transfer vehicles under specific flow control conditions.
+Firstly, the utility and selection probability of passengers opting for transfer vehicles were analyzed and quantified across various route conditions.
+Then, a model for the design of transfer bus routes and capacity planning under flow control scenarios was proposed, aiming to minimize total expected travel time and the operational costs of transfer vehicles, and maximize the alleviation of passenger congestion in the rail transit network.
+To enhance model-solving efficiency, the model was divided into two subproblems: route optimization and service optimization.
+The first subproblem was transformed into a traveling salesman problem, with the resulting alternative route paths serving as input for solving the second subproblem.
+Based on Chengdu’s urban rail transit network and passenger flow data during the morning peak period, the effectiveness of the proposed model under different levels of flow restrictions was verified, and the preferences for the number of stops and the selection of transfer station locations were discussed.
+Results indicate that routes with 2 to 3 stops generally perform well in terms of the objective function, and the selection of stopping stations is highly concentrated, with a strong preference for 3 to 4 specific routes.
+As flow control intensity increases, there is a clear tendency to choose routes with fewer stops and shorter travel distances to meet rapid transfer demands.
+The number of scheduled trips increases approximately linearly overall; however, when the flow restriction intensity exceeds 0.8, a single route can no longer meet the transfer demand, and the linear growth trend no longer holds.

 Key words: integrated transportation, passenger transit, collaborative optimization, metro passenger flow, passenger flow control, traveling salesman problem